-“Tangible and usable symbols of America’s historic past and industrial identity.”
+“Tangible symbols of America’s early telecom, railroad & power industry.”
 Railroadware lighting & hardware products connect to early telegraph, telecom, railroad and power industries.
 As emerging technologies abandon the old and move on… Railroadware finds these stranded “industrial artifacts” and turns them into beautiful and useful products.
-For 14 years we strike a resonant cord with satisfied customers, curious designers and commercial businesses from our barn shop near Chico, CA
+For 14 years we strike a resonant cord with satisfied customers, curious designers and commercial businesses from our barn shop near Chico, CA.

 Industrial artifacts made of glass, steel & waste stream materials are transformed into useful products again adding distinctive depth, texture and historical reference to your residential and commercial decor that is delightfully functional and re-made in USA.

 RANCH STUDIO For over 13 years we design, machine and handcraft our products on our ranch studio outside of Chico, CA. Most of our products are waste stream sourced materials, regionally located from collections or saved from landfills.
 The artifacts are then sorted, cleaned and restored.
 The glass and steel artifacts are generally drilled, welded, cut & grinded.
 Some tasks outsourced to friends that share the passion and craftsmanship.
 Our hardware products are not power coated or enameled, they use raw materials (industrial artifacts) and they spend time in the rust field for more exposure to the elements before final oiling, polishing, sealing and shipping worldwide.
 These are not reproductions they are the real thing!